millicast/streaming-sdk-react-native-getting-started/README.md

 cd ios && pod install
 ```

-4. It is required to have `WebRTC.framework` M112 build for tvOS.
-There is a `libWebRTC.zip` file inside the `ios` folder.
-This uses [Git LFS](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage), so it is needed to be installed.
+1. It is required to have `WebRTC.framework` M112 builds.
+You can find it in `libWebRTC.zip` inside the `ios` folder.

-5. To download the zip file from Git LFS is needed to run the command `git lfs pull`.
+2. To download the zip file from Git LFS is needed to run the command `git lfs pull`.

-6. Unzip libWebRTC inside the `ios` folder from this project.
+3. Unzip libWebRTC inside the `ios` folder from this project.
 #### iOS

 1. Open Xcode.